-The District has been active in the Region F Regional Water Planning Group and it's meetings to provide input in developing and adopting the 2001, 2006, 2011, 2016, and 2021 regional plans.
-As the regional planning group moves toward adopting future regional plans the District will continue to participate in the planning process.
+The District has been active in the Region F, Regional Water Planning Group meetings to provide input in developing and adopting the 2001, 2006, 2011, 2016, and 2021 regional plans.
+As the regional planning group moves toward adopting future Regional Plans the District will continue to participate in the planning process.